 - 1. Use the box as a template to determine the mounting hole footprint pattern.
-Hold the unit up against the wall onto which it will be mounted, with the mounting blocks against the wall, then mark the wall at the locations of the slotted mounting holes to determine the location of the mounting holes on the wall. - As desired, to hold the box in place during the installation process, you may loosely install one or both of the top mounting bolts as the remaining holes are marked.
-To ensure accurate and level installation, however, do not fully tighten any of the mounting hardware until the locations for all the mounting holes have been determined and marked. - 3.
+Hold the unit up against the wall onto which it will be mounted, with the mounting blocks against the wall, then mark the wall at the locations of the slotted mounting holes to determine the location of the mounting holes on the wall. - 2.
+As desired, to hold the box in place during the installation process, you may loosely install one or both of the top mounting bolts as the remaining holes are marked.
+To ensure accurate and level installation, however, do not fully tighten any of the mounting hardware until all hardware has been started. - 3.
 Once the four mounting holes have been located and marked, install the box to the wall using properly sized mounting hardware.
 Be sure to use mounting hardware appropriate for the job, heavy-duty and long enough to fasten the unit securely to the mounting surface.
 Make sure to use all four mounting holes.
 Because conduit will also be installed to protect the cables running from the control box, install the box, but leave the mounting hardware loose enough to work the conduit into place.
 The conduit will be installed later in this process, at which time all mounting hardware will be securely tightened.